Holiday Schedule FAQs

 Q: Does the holiday schedule include all staff employees?

 A: Full and part-time classified and unclassified employees who normally accrue vacation throughout the year are eligible to receive paid leave for the additional days.
-Employees not eligible for the paid leave include student employees, classified temporary staff, temporary agency staff, unclassified nine and 10-month term appointments, short-term unclassified appointments, unclassified intermittent appointments and employees in a lay-off status.
+Employees not eligible for the paid leave include student employees, classified temporary staff, temporary agency staff, short-term unclassified appointments, unclassified intermittent appointments and employees in a lay-off status.

 A: Yes, you must be in paid status on Dec.
-26 in order to be paid during the holiday closure period.
+23 in order to be paid during the holiday closure period.
+Policy 6-09.3(c)(2)

 Q: How will the holiday schedule apply to employees on a nontraditional work week schedule?

 A: An eligible employee on a nontraditional work week schedule may receive alternate paid days during the period of Dec.
-24 through Jan.
-1 to make his/her pay whole.
+26 through Dec 31. to make their pay whole.
 Using established guidelines, Human Resources will work with individual departments to create customized pay schedules as needed.

 Q: What about faculty?